marceontech/Decentralized-Identity-DID-App-on-Solana/README.md

 * Install dependencies in a React project:   npm install @solana/web3.js @solana/wallet-adapter-react

-* Modify DID_Dapp.tsx to register and verify a DID
+* Modify React_DID_Dapp.tsx to register and verify a DID